COVID-19 Frequently Asked Questions

 Where can I get help filling out the FAFSA/CA Dream Act Application?

 You can get personal help by visiting our Financial Aid Office.
 Our staff can help you with specific questions or you may sign up for a workshop.
-You can sign up by calling us at 408-741-2024 or sending an email to email@example.com.
+You can sign up by sending an email to wvfaFREEWEST_VALLEY.

 I have applied for a FAFSA online.
 When will I receive my financial aid?

 The FAFSA is just the first step.
-The financial aid office should receive your electronic FAFSA from the US Department of Education within two days.
-Log on to the WVCPortal and check your Financial Aid Status.
-The WVCPortal tells you what forms that you need to submit to our office.
+The Financial Aid Office should receive your electronic FAFSA from the U.S. Department of Education within two days.
+Log on to the WVC Portal and check your Financial Aid Status.
+Under My Web Services, click on Financial Aid, click on Eligibility, select Student Requirements, and choose the academic year.
+Complete all unsatisfied student requirements.

-If there are no forms listed as “Incomplete” then you must confirm with the financial aid office that your file is complete.
+If there are no unsatisfied requirements listed, then you must confirm with the Financial Aid Office that your file is complete.
 Your funds will be transmitted to you on the scheduled disbursement dates.
-See the scheduled disbursement dates.
+Please view the Financial Aid Calendar.

 What is the status of my financial aid application?